VivekYadav105/Crud-Api-with-Load-Balancing/README.md

 # Crud-Api-with-Load-Balancing
-An Api with simple crud Application with the implementation of node clustering and load balancing done with Redis for caching and mongodb as database.The development and production builds are bundled with webpack
+An Api with simple crud Application with the implementation of node clustering and load balancing done with Redis for caching and mongodb as database.The development and production builds are bundled with webpack.<br/>
+The api also uses Horizontal Load balancing by launching multiple instance of the app.The number of instances equal to the number of cores in CPU.

 ## Installation

-1. Clone the repository: `git clone https://github.com/[user]/[repo].git`
+1. Clone the repository: `git clone https://github.com/VivekYadav105/Crud-Api-with-Load-Balancing/.git`
 2. Install dependencies: `npm install`

 ## Configuration